Gianetti Bonfim

 Gianetti Oliveira de Sena Bonfim (born 13 March 1965) is a Brazilian female former racewalking athlete who competed in the 20 kilometres race walk.
-Her best for that distance was 1:41:07 hours.
+Her best time for that distance was 1:41:07 hours.
 She was twice a medallist at the South American Championships in Athletics.
 She was a seven-time national champion at the Troféu Brasil de Atletismo, winning consecutively from 1996 to 2002.

 Bonfim was a three-time competitor at the IAAF World Race Walking Cup, being part of the Brazilian teams in 1999, 2002 and 2004.
 Her best finish was 62nd.
 She was the 10,000 m walk gold medallist at the 1996 Ibero-American Championships in Athletics – being the first Brazilian to win a walking title at the competition.

 Her son, Caio Bonfim, is also an international racewalker for Brazil.